LukasWoodtli/FreeRtosExamples/SimplicityStudio.md

 ## Running and Debugging

-After building the examples can be run:
+After building, the examples can be run:

 *Run > Debug Configuration*